How is Birthright Israel making its health and safety decisions?

 How will my trip be different from a regular trip due to COVID-19?

 As it always has been for the last 21 years of operation, the safety and well-being of our participants and staff is our highest priority and foremost concern.
-The group will need to patiently wait for the PCR and serological test results before traveling to sites, all of the participants and staff will be fully vaccinated, most of the flights to Israel will be direct, your Birthright Israel group will have fewer participants, you will spend more time outdoors and visit sites that abide by the high standards of Israel’s Ministry of Health.
+All of the participants and staff will be fully vaccinated or recovered and vaccinated, most of the flights to Israel will be direct, your Birthright Israel group will have fewer participants, you will spend more time outdoors, visit sites that abide by the high standards of Israel’s Ministry of Health, wear a facemask in public and keep 6 feet / 2 meters from others outside your group when possible.
+Participants may also take rapid antigen tests once or twice throughout the trip.
 Other than that, we can assure you that we will take all necessary measures to ensure a safe, fun and enjoyable Birthright Israel experience.

 Are most people in Israel vaccinated?